bright/new-www/content/our-areas/pos-software-development.md

       drives their growth and success.
     box_icon: /images/icon_pos_lp_growthx2.png
   - box_title: cloud POS system
-    box_description: From on-premise to cloud migration, **we handle the entire process**, ensuring your POS cloud migration helps you save resources and operate more efficiently.
+    box_description: From on-premise to cloud migration, we handle the entire process, ensuring your **POS system development** enhances efficiency and helps you save resources.
+Our expertise in **point of sale programming** ensures a smooth transition to the cloud without disrupting your operations.
     box_icon: /images/icon_pos_lp_cloud_pos.png
 language: en
 blog_section: false